Massimo Zanetti maintains a high-profile international career in the world’s leading opera houses and concert halls.

-Zanetti’s 17/18 season sees him return to the Opèra Royale de Wallonie/Liège with a new production of Norma and he is taking part in the first season of the renewed Staatsoper Berlin – Unter den Linden with La Traviata.
-He will also make his debut at the Budapest State Opera with a new production of Un Ballo in Maschera; furthermore he will cooperate with the Brucknerorchester Linz and celebrate his debuts with the Mozarteumorchester Salzburg and the State Academic Symphony Orchestra/Moscow with Dinara Alieva, the Royal Stockholm Philharmonic, the Komische Oper Berlin Orchestra with Mischa Maisky, among others.
+Zanetti’s 17/18 season sees him return to the Opèra Royale de Wallonie/Liège with a new production of Normaand he is taking part in the first season of the renewed Staatsoper Berlin – Unter den Linden with La Traviata.
+He will cooperate with the Brucknerorchester Linz, the Mozarteumorchester Salzburg, the Royal Stockholm Philharmonic and the orchestra of the Komische Oper Berlin with Mischa Maisky, among others.
 He will also conduct a tour with Sonya Yoncheva in Montpellier, Baden Baden and Paris at Thèatre des Champs-Elysèes.

 Two highly acclaimed concert performances of Simon Boccanegra with the Wiener Symphoniker and Thomas Hampson in the title role at the Vienna Konzerthaus culminated in a live CD recording for Decca, and he continues to work in concert with significant singers of our time, most recently collaborating with Anna Netrebko at the Théâtre des Champs-Elysées in Paris and at Palau de la Música Catalana in Barcelona.